jeosol/hello-world-docker/README.markdown

 ### Building the executable-based image:

 For the executable-based image, we will create an executable for the **hello-world project**.
-The image is built such that when we run the container, the **hello-world** executable is called with the argument passed to the executable.
+The image is built such that when we run the container, the **hello-world** executable is called with the argument passed to the executable in the container.

 To build this image, please type the following command at the console:
 ```